The solve function

 (:direct, :adnlp, :madnlp)

-Each line is a method.
-The priority is given from top to bottom.
+Each line is a method, with priority going from top to bottom.
 This means that

 solve(ocp)